 - The buttermilk provides the same tenderness and moisture as the cream in my usual recipe.

 - Do not want to overwork the dough once the liquid is added.
 Just knead enough so the dough comes together, then cut and bake!

 Our oldest, Tom, was over to check on his dad and I offered him one of these strawberry scones.
 There was no arm twisting involved as he shoveled one in before dinner.
 He hemmed and hawed that he was having his wellness labs drawn at work the next day, so he wouldn’t take any home with him that night.
 But, what do you know?
 There was an inquiry about freezing these, then the rest were absconded with.
 These buttery gems now rival my cream scones as my favorites.

 The recipe can be found in Baking with Julia (affiliate link).
-Note that I added 3/4 cup of diced, then dried (using paper toweling) strawberries to my scones before kneading.
+Note that I added 1/4 cup of diced, then dried (using paper toweling) strawberries to my scones before kneading.
 I will add even more the next time!